Warning! This degree has changed. Read the transition arrangements.

 - reflect critically on theoretical knowledge, public health scholarship, advocacy and professional practice

-- investigate, analyse and synthesize complex information and problems that impact directly or indirectly on public health outcomes
+- investigate, analyse and synthesise complex information and problems that impact directly or indirectly on public health outcomes

 - interpret theoretical propositions, methodologies, conclusions and professional decisions to specialist and non specialist audiences